tkernell/twitter-contest/README.md

-# Twitter Contest V1
+# Twitter Contest V1 (AKA BirdStick)
-Every contestant enters a stake.
-If they break their tweeting streak during the contest, they lose their stake.
-If they maintain their streak, they get a percent of the total losers' stakes plus their own stake once the contest ends.

-## features
-- entry fee in usdc or other stablecoin
-- twitter handle string entered when person calls register function
-- ppl who enter stake an amount
-- ppl who don't maintain streak lose stake
-- protocol takes percent of total losers' stakes
-- ppl who maintain streak get a percent of total losers' stakes
-- losers and streak maintainers determined using tellor

-## setup

-# todo
-## frontend
-- connect metamask to app
-- able to call functions from frontend

-## contract
-- implement general protocol fee part (upon user registration)

-## tellor integration
-- maybe make a script for checking if the user has kept their streak given the contest params
+BirdStick is a tool and competition to help people tweet consistently.

+### Contest description
+During the contest registration, people can join by entering a stake and protocol fee.
+Once the competition starts, they must tweet during each 24 hour window thereafter, until the contest ends.
+If they break their tweeting streak during the contest (don't tweet during one of the 24hr windows), their stake is in jeopardy.
+Other contestants report anyone who fails to maintain their tweeting streak.
+They do so using a Tellor Protocol oracle.
+Once reported to Tellor, anyone can call the contest function to divy up the loser's stake amongst the contestants still in the running.
+Funds can be withdrawn from the contract once the competition ends.